privacyguides/privacyguides.org/docs/passwords.en.md

 ## Password Best Practices

 - Always use unique passwords.
-Don't make yourself a victim of "[credential stuffing](https://en.wikipedia.org/wiki/Credential_stuffing)".
+Don't make yourself a victim of "[credential stuffing](https://en.wikipedia.org/wiki/Credential_stuffing)"
 - Store an exported backup of your passwords in an [encrypted container](encryption.md) on another storage device.
-This can be useful if something happens to your device or the service you are using.
+This can be useful if something happens to your device or the service you are using
 - If possible, store TOTP tokens in a separate [TOTP app](basics/multi-factor-authentication.md#authenticator-apps) and not your password manager.
-TOTP codes are generated from a "[shared secret](https://en.wikipedia.org/wiki/Time-based_one-time_password#Security)".
-If the secret is obtained by an adversary they can generate TOTP values.
-Typically, mobile platforms have better app isolation and more secure methods for storing sensitive credentials.
+TOTP codes are generated from a "[shared secret](https://en.wikipedia.org/wiki/Time-based_one-time_password#Security)."
+If the secret is obtained by an adversary, he can generate TOTP values.
+Typically, mobile platforms have better app isolation and more secure methods for storing sensitive credentials

 ## Local Storage